 If you have specific questions about how this project impacts you, your business or your property please contact us.
 You can reach Stephanie Monson Dahl at the Riverfront Office at (828) 232-4502.

 This project will construct a 2.2 mile piece of the Wilma Dykeman Riverway, a planned 17- mile multi-modal corridor in Asheville along the French Broad and Swannanoa Rivers.
 In addition to improved intersections and bridge reconstruction, the project includes roadway improvements, sidewalks, bike lanes, greenways, on-street parking, and stormwater improvements along Lyman Street and Riverside Drive adjacent to the French Broad River.
 The project will improve the horizontal and vertical clearance at the Norfolk Southern Railroad bridge, accommodate truck turning movements at the intersection of Craven street and Riverside Drive and improve three railroad crossings in the area.

 The estimated cost for purchasing right of way and construction is $37 million.
 In April 2014, the City submitted an application to Federal Highway Administration to fund six interconnected transportation projects through the TIGER VI Program.
 In November 2014, the US Secretary of Transportation visited Asheville to announce that Asheville was awarded a 14.6 million dollar federal award to support the development of:

 - RADTIP (including Five Points Roundabout)

-Summer 2016: Preconstruction activities begin.
+Summer 2016: Preconstruction activities began.
 Tree clearing occurs in preparation for Duke Energy and other utility relocation.

 Winter 2016: Installation of new Jean Webb river access point and Smith Bridge boat launch in partnership with NC Wildlife Resource Commission.
 Renovation of 14 Riverside Drive.
-Utility relocation efforts continue.
+Utility relocation efforts continued.